aaronjoseph/DataScienceNotes/Ensemble Learning.md

 Group of predictors is called ensemble.
+Combining the predicitons from multiple models can result in more stable predictions, in some cases predictions that have better performance than any of the contributing models.

 The use of ensemble for predictors is called ensemble learning.

 Two Types of Ensemble Learning